 They Demonstrate Consistency

 One of the least discussed but most important components of a visually appealing website is consistency.
 Color schemes, layouts, and graphics should be uniform throughout the entirety of the website.
-Sudden shifts in any one of the aforementioned qualities can cause an aesthetic disturbance of the visitor and prompt them to exit the website while tagging it as untrustworthy somewhere in their memory.
-In contrast, websites that exhibit uniformity in design elements, are far more likely to be received favorably, and therefore to convert the website visitor into a prospective customer.
-Elements that should remain consistent include:
+Sudden shifts in any one of the qualities above can cause an aesthetic disturbance of the visitor and prompt them to exit the website while tagging it as untrustworthy somewhere in their memory.
+In contrast, websites that exhibit uniformity in design elements are far more likely to be received favorably and convert the website visitor into a prospective customer.
+Factors that should remain consistent include:

 - Buttons: The style of clickable graphics should be identical